Learn how to sufficiently protect your recreational vehicle with the right insurance coverage.

 Most policies include liability, comprehensive and collision, and under/uninsured motorist coverage.
 Let’s break it down.

 Liability coverage ensures that any damage you cause to someone else’s property or vehicle is covered.
 For simplicity, it's broken down into bodily injury and property damage limits, just like your auto.
 Bodily injury limits are specified on a per person and per accident basis whereas property damage coverage is on a per accident level only.
-For instance, if your policy has limits at 30/60/25, you would be covered up to $30,000 per person for bodily injury damages and $60,000 maximum if you injure multiple people in an accident.
+For instance, if your policy has limits of 30/60/25, you would be covered up to $30,000 per person for bodily injury damages and $60,000 maximum if you injure multiple people in an accident.
 The final 25 refers to the $25,000 of coverage for damage you cause to someone else's property.

-While the above coverage describes more of a basic form of coverage for your RV, if you live in your RV full-time or have expensive upgrades or features, you should consider the following additional coverage.
+While the above coverage describes more of a basic form of coverage for your RV, if you live in your RV full-time or have expensive upgrades or features, you should consider the following additional coverages.

-This coverage extends to things like furniture, satellite dishes, sporting equipment, or camping supplies that you might have in your RV.
+This coverage extends to personal effects like furniture, satellite dishes, sporting equipment, or camping supplies that you might have in your RV.
 This is unique to your RV policy as auto insurance usually doesn’t extend to personal property.
 The exact deductibles and limits of personal property vary per policy as well as per individual.

 Considering the amount of time you spend with your RV on the road, having a towing service can be vital.
-While it varies per insurance company, roadside service for RVs typically have high-limit coverage to account for the large vehicle size.
+While it varies per insurance company, roadside service for RVs typically has high-limit coverage to account for the large vehicle size.